sunface/rust-by-practice/en/src/functional-programing/closure.md

 }
 ```

-move closures may still implement `Fn` or `FnMut`, even though they capture variables by move.
+Move closures may still implement `Fn` or `FnMut`, even though they capture variables by move.
 This is because the traits implemented by a closure type are determined by what the closure does with captured values, not how it captures them.
 The `move` keyword only specifies the latter.

 ```rust
 fn main() {